When looking for a Dinosaur Museum in Zurich for the children, there is no better choice than the SaurierMuseum.

 Technically, the SaurierMuseum is in Aathal, a tiny town just outside of Zurich, and even Wikipedia agrees that this museum has placed the town on the map, possibly literally.
 Simply take the S14 from Zurich HB for about 35 minutes, the train station is a 5-minute walk from the SaurierMuseum.
-I expected December to be uncomfortable weather, it turned out to be a nice walk, a great view, and it was beautifully quiet after having spent a few days in busy Zurich.
+I expected December to be uncomfortable weather, but it turned out to be a nice walk and a great view, and it was beautifully quiet after having spent a few days in busy Zurich.

 Dinosaur Museum Zurich

 When we first walked up to the museum, we saw a giant Brontosaurus-shaped neck stretched out over the road.
 The kids lost their minds, “Mommy, I see a dinosaur!”.
 Yup, this was going to be fun.
 The front entrance even had a Triceratops model that they got to pose for.
 He really wanted to touch it.

 There is stroller parking at the coat racks, but there is also a lift within the museum.
 We decided to park our BOB stroller, she’s old enough and it wasn’t very busy.
 There are videos and interactive materials throughout the entire museum; fossils, replicas/models, a cafeteria, a playground, and cartoon videos to make the whole area so incredibly family-friendly and welcoming.
 The kids were torn between exploring one room at a time and running off to see what another room had to offer.

 It seemed very quiet at first until we caught up to other parents with their kids, running around and being crazy excited.
-Usually, I prefer a more quiet museum experience but this building didn’t feel like a stuffy, must be quiet kind of place, it was geared towards children (obviously those without children are welcomed and entertained as well) but I didn’t feel like my children’s volume was bothering anyone here.
+Usually, I prefer a quiet museum experience but this building didn’t feel like a stuffy, must-be-quiet kind of place, it was geared towards children (obviously those without children are welcomed and entertained as well) but I didn’t feel like my children’s volume was bothering anyone here.
 It’s a hard feeling to describe, it was just a very relaxing environment to be in.